mi-erasmusmc/JCdmBuilder/README.md

 _The Execute tab_

+On the Execute tab you can specify what you want to do.
 The box "Steps to execute" on this tab contains check boxes for all the steps to perform which lets you choose which steps to perform.
 Be aware that the order in which they are listed is also the order in which they should be performed.
 The "execute options" box contains a checkbox where you can specify if the JCDMBuilder should continue after an error has occurred during the ETL, indices and constraints.